 - 1) CHEM 1515 may be substituted for CHEM 1414 and should be taken by all students considering medical school. - 2) Students with less than a "B" in ENGL 1113 or 1313 must take ENGL 1213 or 1413 prior to ENGL 3323. - 3) A total of at least 6 hours designated "H" and 3 hours designated "S" are required.
-Of these, 3 hrs must meet the - International Dimension "I" component and 3 hrs must meet the Diversity "D" component. - 4) ECEN 2714 replaces ENSC 2613 effective fall 2018. - 5) General Physics I and II are key prerequisites and should be taken at the earliest possible time. - 6) 6 SCH during the junior/senior year to meet the CpE Breadth requirement on the CpE Course Advising Sheet. - 7) Must be at least 3 SCH. - 8) 3 SCH during the junior/senior year to meet the Controlled Elective requirement on the CpE Course Advising Sheet. - 9) MATH 2233 and PHYS 2114 must be taken prior to or at the same time as ECEN 2714 10) Either CS 4323 or ECEN 4283 (if not previously used) is acceptable.
+Of these, 3 hrs must meet the International Dimension "I" component and 3 hrs must meet the Diversity "D" component. - 4) ECEN 2714 replaces ENSC 2613 effective fall 2018. - 5) General Physics I and II are key prerequisites and should be taken at the earliest possible time. - 6) 6 SCH during the junior/senior year to meet the CpE Breadth requirement on the CpE Course Advising Sheet. - 7) Must be at least 3 SCH. - 8) 3 SCH during the junior/senior year to meet the Controlled Elective requirement on the CpE Course Advising Sheet.
+9) MATH 2233 and PHYS 2114 must be taken prior to or at the same time as ECEN 2714. - 10) Either CS 4323 or ECEN 4283 (if not previously used) is acceptable.
 Refer to the CpE Course Advising Sheet.

-Computer Engineering Computer Engineering Course Plan (CpE) 2020-2021
+Computer Engineering Computer Engineering Course Plan (CpE) 2021-2022

-- This flowchart is only an advising instrument.
-When conflicts occur, the official 2020-2021 Degree Requirement Sheet takes precedence.
+- This flowchart represents one path of many to graduation.
+Students are not required to follow the chart, but prerequisites limit path options. - This flowchart is only an advising instrument.
+When conflicts occur, the official 2021-2022 Degree Requirement Sheet takes precedence.
 Always check for the most current version of this flowchart. - Be sure to pay careful attention to the prerequisite requirements, grade requirements, and other official information on Banner.
 Some prerequisites also have minimum grade requirements.
 Grade requirements are not shown on this flowchart. - Consult your Advisor if you have any questions or need clarification.